-When you have teams of people analysing, strategizing and theorising it’s difficult to sound like the dumbest guy in the room.
+When you have teams of people analysing, strategising and theorising it’s difficult to sound like the dumbest guy in the room.

-Take ABC, someone must have had to ‘How about we base our campaign on the idea that…
+Take ABC, someone must have had to pitch the idea ‘How about we say tv is good?’

 It doesn’t sound very creative or intelligent, but it’s right.

 It’s not the kind of idea that’s greeted with joy; ‘Shouldn’t we be saying people need tv in their lives?
 Or say that it’s the most cost-effective way to shift a product?
 Or maybe we say it enriches lives and gives joy to the joyless?
 Educates the uneducated, y’know… the white trash… thickheads?’